OrBenNaim/FacialRecognition/ProjectReport.md

 - **Rate**: Very low (~0.49%) due to the model's bias
 - **When it happens**: Extreme lighting changes, very different expressions, or significant age differences between photos of the same person

-### 5.4 Why This Happened
+### 5.4.
+Why This Happened

 #### 5.4.1 Decision Boundary Problem
 The model learned the wrong threshold.
-Instead of learning when faces are truly similar, it learned to say "same person" for most cases because:
+Instead of learning when faces are truly similar, it learned to say "same person" in most cases because:
 - This gives high accuracy if most pairs in the dataset are positive
 - The AUC of 0.566 shows it can barely distinguish between classes